Africa Continent Map

 As there is limited coverage and its mostly near prominent locations, you will see some signs with Arabic and English.

 Lesotho is mostly covered by a white google car.
+Its the same car that can be found in the region of Southern Africa.

 License plates in Lesotho have blue on white for private vehicles and red on white for government vehicles.
 The format is one or two letters followed by four numbers.